sr320/LabDocs/protocols/ProteinprepforMSMS.md

 - [ ] Heating block at 37C (FSH209)
 - [ ] Macrospin columns (FSH 213)
 - [ ] pH meter for making 1.5M Tris pH 8.8 (FSH209)
+- [ ] Peptide Retention Time Calibration Mixture (used for each sample on the mass spectrometer)

 ***Ordering of Supplies***